-After competitors fire the last shot in a Record Fire stage, they must open rifle actions, insert safety flags, and ground their rifles on the firing line.
-After grounding their rifles, competitors may make sight, stock or accessory adjustments or changes on their rifle, but they may not handle their rifles after the commands STOP or STOP-UNLOAD and the line is cleared.
+After competitors fire the last shot in a Record Fire stage or event, they must open rifle actions and insert safety flags.
+They may make sight, stock or accessory adjustments or changes on their rifle as required for the next stage.
+If the command STOP or STOP-UNLOAD and GROUND YOUR RIFLES is given (to change targets, etc.), all competitors must ground or bench their rifles.
+After the command GROUND YOUR RIFLES is given, competitors may not handle their rifles until the Range Officer commands YOU MAY HANDLE YOUR RIFLES.